Making Waves: How ships are shaping up in a responsible world

 Ponantis is thinking big.
 It‘s developing a transoceanic sailing ship, aiming for zero emissions, and it aims to have this in operation by 2030.
 Its existing ships already incorporate technology to reduce their environmental footprint.
 For instance, ships like the icebreaker Le Commandant Charcot use a hybrid-electric system, powered by Liquefied Natural Gas and batteries.
 This allows for zero-emission operation in sensitive polar regions or ports.
 It has also successfully trialled B100 biofuel, produced from recycled cooking oils!

 I sailed with Swan Hellenic last year, and we visited places off the beaten track.
 No queue of ships waiting to dock and flood the nearest towns, just remote Robinson Crusoe beaches!
 The SH Diana carries fewer than 200 passengers, so there is never a huge influx of people.
 We took part in Citizen Science on board, enjoyed lectures on the history of the places we were visiting and enjoyed experiencing local cultures.
-I suppose we were really immersed as we were dancing with the locals, encouraged to buy their handcrafted goods (not that it took much persuasion!), we painted our skin with their tattoos and were very lucky to have a Q&A with local leaders.
+We enjoyed dancing with local people, were actively encouraged to buy their handcrafted goods (not that it took much persuasion!), we painted our skin with their cultural tattoos and were very lucky to have a Q&A with local leaders.
 For cruising to be responsible, it's not just about the tech but about local involvement and how we look after and work with nature and people.

 Luxury travel is evolving, and sustainability is no longer an afterthought; it's front and centre.
 Whether it’s solar panels, landfill-free operations, or biofuel-powered ships, these initiatives show that the industry is serious about protecting the oceans it depends on.
 There is a long way to go, but steps are being made in he right direction.
 Travellers can make a difference too with the ships they choose to sail on, where they buy their souvenirs, and how they interact with the environments they visit.
 Responsible travel means just that.
 It's about us all taking action, not finger-pointing, and together we can move towards a more positive travel experience.